iLIFECommunity/androidapp/README.md

-iLIFE Android Application that will be able to consumer RESTFul API from iLIFE PHP application.
+iLIFE Android Application that will be able to consume RESTFul API from iLIFE PHP application.
 Among the functionality is: Member Registration and others to come.